isphus1973/isphus1973.github.io/src/content/blog/calculating-a-distribution-of-a-function-of-random-variables.md

 This makes it well-suited for modeling the distribution of a function of a set of random variables, because it allows us to calculate the contribution of a single point.

-For instance, the distribution of the random variable $\hat{Z}$, $p(z)$ given by the equation $\hat{Z} = f\left(\hat{X}, \hat{Y}\right)$, in which the random variables are distributed following the distribution density function $p(x, y)$ with domain $\Omega$ is given by
+For instance, the distribution of the random variable $\hat{Z}$, $p(z)$, given by the equation $\hat{Z} = f\left(\hat{X}, \hat{Y}\right)$, in which the random variables are distributed according to the density function $p(x, y)$ with domain $\Omega$, is given by

 $$
 p(z) = \int_\Omega p(x, y) \delta\left(z - f(x, y)\right)dxdy
 $$

-In the rest of this blog post, I will give the intuition of how the distribution of a function of random variables works, using the sum of rolling independent dice as an example.
+In the rest of this blog post, I will give the intuition behind how the distribution of a function of random variables works, using the sum of rolling independent dice as an example.
 I will then present the general formula for discrete random variables, and then for continuous random variables.
 Finally, I will discuss the situation of conditional probabilities, sampling, and some interesting observations.

 ## Craps

-Many movies featuring casinos the characters play a game called [craps](https://en.wikipedia.org/wiki/Craps), which the points of each player comes from a result of the sum of the values of two dice.
-We know that the distribution of a fair die is $1/6$ for each face, but how about two dice?
+In many movies featuring casinos, the characters play a game called [craps](https://en.wikipedia.org/wiki/Craps), in which the points of each player come from the result of the sum of the values of two dice.
+We know that the distribution of a fair die is $1/6$ for each face, but what about two dice?

-First lets check an empirical distribution of the sum of two fair dice.
-For fair, it means the chance of getting any of its faces are equal to $1/6$, i.e., it is an [uniform distribution](https://en.wikipedia.org/wiki/Continuous_uniform_distribution).
+First, let's check an empirical distribution of the sum of two fair dice.
+By fair, I mean the chance of getting any of its faces is equal to $1/6$, i.e., it is a [uniform distribution](https://en.wikipedia.org/wiki/Continuous_uniform_distribution).
 Its distribution is shown below:

 ```python
 import numpy as np